garden-io/garden/docs/other-plugins/exec.md

 However, it can be used to run init scripts ahead of other Garden execution.
 This is useful if you need to authenticate against a remote environment before Garden initializes other plugins.

+Another set of popular use-cases are local build flows for shared libraries ahead of Docker builds, along with any sort of glue script you may need between steps.

 Here's an example where we run a script to authenticate against a Kubernetes cluster before initializing the Kubernetes
 plugin: